wighawag/template-hardhat-plugin/README.md

 This plugin creates no additional tasks.
 <_or_>
-This plugin adds the _example_ task to Buidler:
+This plugin adds the _example_ task to Hardhat:
 ```
-output of npx buidler help example
+output of npx hardhat help example
 ```

 ## Environment extensions

-<_A description of each extension to the Buidler Runtime Environment_>
+<_A description of each extension to the Hardhat Runtime Environment_>

-This plugin extends the Buidler Runtime Environment by adding an `example` field whose type is `ExampleBuidlerRuntimeEnvironmentField`.
+This plugin extends the Hardhat Runtime Environment by adding an `example` field whose type is `ExampleHardhatRuntimeEnvironmentField`.

 ## Configuration

-<_A description of each extension to the BuidlerConfig or to its fields_>
+<_A description of each extension to the HardhatConfig or to its fields_>

-This plugin extends the `BuidlerConfig`'s `ProjectPaths` object with an optional `newPath` field.
+This plugin extends the `HardhatConfig`'s `ProjectPaths` object with an optional `newPath` field.

 This is an example of how to set it: